 - The functions that in traditional hierarchical organizations are implemented as staff functions, such as administration, finance, accounting and human resource will normally be placed in service oriented Center CIrcles.

-Supplier Circles.
-When dealing with suppliers of non-trivial components to the Value Stream of the organization it is helpful to include these as circles and precisely define the relationships with them.
+Suppliers When dealing with suppliers of non-trivial components to the Value Stream of the organization it is helpful to include these, illustrate them as circles and precisely define their relationships.

 All these Circles together are called the Value Stream.
 The Primary Circles consist of all the Circles within the organization itself in the Value Stream.
 The most effective would be if each set of customers would be fully served with one Agile Customer Circle that would only draw on basic services from a Center Circle.
 That is rarely possible, so much effort goes into designing the best Value Stream of Circles.
 It is best to involve those who will work in the Circles in the design of the structure and team composition; this enables their engagement and commitment.

 When there are more Circles involved in the Value Stream, the bulk of leadership activities and decisions are made inside the Primary Circles or bilaterally between them.
 However, from time to time there will be issues and opportunities that cannot be resolved adequately this way.
 Therefore there is the possibility of Escalation to a set of Circles that have been granted authority to resolve such matters.
 These are called the Resolution Circles; their decisions are made from an organization-wide perspective, so they may have a bearing on more than one Circle.
 There are three different kinds: